sjl/.plan/README.markdown

     # unmount
     fusermount -u ~/foo

 Downloaded STAR and got it running.
+Read through the manual which, despite the broken English, was fairly useful.
 Tried running it on the gzipped reference genome but it complains that it requires the genome to be uncompressed.
 Tried to trick it into working by psubbing `zcat` but that didn't work.
 Gave up and decompressed the damn reference.